 Extermination services are provided by the University.
-Students are prohibited from using their own personal extermination products (ex; Bug Bombs and bug spray) the only exception is residents may use pest bait stations.
-If your residence is in need of extermination services, please call Facilities Management at 817- 272-2000.
-Failure to report pest control issues immediately will result referral to the Office of Community Standards and a monetary fine of \$75.00.
+Students are prohibited from using their own personal extermination products (ex: bug bombs, bug spray, boric acid), the only exception is residents may use pest bait stations.
+If your residence is in need of extermination services, please call Facilities Management at 817-272-2000 or fill out an online work order at uta.edu/fixit.
+Failure to report pest control issues immediately will result in a student conduct referral and a monetary fine of \$75.00.